CJPete22/ideal-telegram/proposal.md

    X-Team 77 Project Proposal: Project

 2. Output: Describe the output your program will produce.
 Include an example format of the output produced.
+* Employee Id
+* Employee Name
+* Number of points per employee
+* Number of strikes per employee
+* Example: Id - 123456, Name - John Smith, Number of points: 4, Number of strikes - 1
+ 3. Input: Describe the data that is needed to solve your problem.
+Include an example format of the input data.
+* Employee name and attendance that corresponds to a point value.
+* Example: Employee Name - John Smith, Attendance - N (no show)

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.